TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 94/Psalms 94.1.md

 ---

-O Jehovah, thou God to whom vengeance belongeth, Thou God to whom vengeance belongeth, shine forth.
+Yahweh, you God to whom vengeance belongs, you God to whom vengeance belongs, shine forth.